ichoukou/OuyeXie.github.io/Languages/IELTS/16 cigarette smoking.md

         - `- including -`

     - vocabulary/lexis
+        - a violation of
+        - civil liberties
+        - the majority of governments
         - prohibitionist approach
         - substance abuse
+        - consistent
         - to be consistent in pursuing ...
+        - this is particularly so given the fact that ...
         - illicit drugs
         - heroin
         - cocaine